aayushjha40-ai/flask-mongodb-kubernetes/README.md

 A .gitignore file is used to prevent accidental commits of environment files or sensitive local data.

+This approach follows standard security practices used in Kubernetes-based applications.

 Design Choices

 MongoDB is deployed as a StatefulSet to support persistent storage and stable identity.